 Looking for how to file your gambling income?
 OnlineUnitedStatesCasinos has gathered everything you need to know about paying taxes on your gambling winnings straight from a Certified Public Accountant.
 For more information please visit our exclusive Gambling Taxes article.

 Off-track horse racing is the only form of legalized online gambling in Indiana.
 Eligible sites include TVG, TwinSpires, and BetAmerica.

 Daily fantasy sports are not the subject of any action in Indiana.
 Rep. Alan Morrison introduced a bill that would legalize and regulate daily fantasy sports.
 It passed a committee in January 2016.
 It passed the state senate in February 2016.
 All major daily fantasy sports sites accept Indiana players.
 DraftKings and FanDuel are the largest.

 - Lottery: Yes

 Indiana offers a state lottery.
 It is called the Hoosier Lottery.
-Available games include the typical scratch off and lotto games.
-The most popular are Powerball and Mega Millions.
-Cash 5, Quick Draw and Poker Lotto are the more popular state drawings.
+Available games include the typical scratch-off and lotto games.
+The most popular are the Powerball and Mega Millions.
+Cash 5, Quick Draw, and Poker Lotto are the more popular state drawings.

 Indiana has an active horseracing industry.
 Indiana Grand and Hoosier Park offer live races.
 Off-track betting on simulcast races is also available at these facilities.